ynagatomo/evolution-Metal-ARKit-RealityKit-sheet/README.md

-# Evolution of Metal, ARKit, and RealityKit Sheet
+# Evolution of Metal, ARKit, and RealityKit

-This sheet shows the evolution of Apple frameworks - Metal, ARKit, and RealityKit.
+This diagram shows the evolution of Apple frameworks - Metal, ARKit, and RealityKit.

 Please modify it as you like.
 CC0